 Offered someone a role and they decline?
 Maybe you left it two weeks to interview from the point of getting CV's sent to you and now you're wondering where they've gone?

-Candidate experience has become a buzzword in recruitment over the last five years.
+Candidate experience has become a buzzword in recruitment over the last five years and is even more important in the renewable energy space as competition for talent increases.
 Using data collected about candidate experience can help companies drive their employer branding, EVP, and the overall culture of a workplace.
 Good candidate experience offers companies the advantage in their ability to secure top talent.
 Candidates who have a poor experience naturally assume the employees will be treated poorly and therefore are unlikely to take up a role.

 The term is used to define the whole process from recruitment marketing to onboarding and everything in between.
 To attract, employ and retain the best members of your team you need to be offering a positive hiring experience, collecting information on how well you performed every time you do advertise, and use it in the feedback to improve and evolve.
 This means not only do you have to design a process that is going to attract positive feedback, but you also have to create the feedback system itself.
 Break your recruitment process down into 7 stages: